 Half-Life: Alyx release date – When is it coming out?

-Valve has confirmed that Half-Life: Alyx will be coming exclusively to PC in March 2020.
-A specific date hasn’t been announced, but we do know it will be compatible across a range of different virtual reality headsets, so PC players shouldn’t have trouble jumping into the game so long as they have sufficient specs.
+Valve has confirmed that Half-Life: Alyx will be coming exclusively to PC on March 23, 2020.
+It will be compatible across a range of different virtual reality headsets, so PC players shouldn’t have trouble jumping into the game so long as they have sufficient specs.

 Half-Life: Alyx trailer – How does the prequel look?